 Activities Director: Fred Wachowicz Bocce Ball is officially underway at the Clayton Courts.
 The Committee Chairman is Jim Seven.
 There are 27 members that will be assigned to 4 teams.
 2 Captains are Jerry Hicks and Jim Seven.
 We are in need of 2 more Captains.

 Book Club Two is meeting on the fourth Thursday of each month.
-This months book is Bad Blood.
+This month’s book is Bad Blood.
 Alan Pope, who was a lawyer with Safeway at the time, will be at the meeting to give even more insight regarding the book.

 Pickleball is officially started play at the Heather Farms courts.